shlublu/awsmate/README.md

 ### License

 This project is licensed under the EUROPEAN UNION PUBLIC LICENCE (EUPL) v.
-1.2.

-This licence is compatible with the vast majority of open source licences.
+1.2, which is compatible with the vast majority of open source licences.

 * [View all translations](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12 "Translations of the EUPL-1.2")
 * [Compatibility matrix](https://joinup.ec.europa.eu/collection/eupl/matrix-eupl-compatible-open-source-licences "Compatibility matrix of the EUPL-1.2")